 Unless the dog owner agrees and you are certain that both dogs get on well, accommodating more than one dog in your house in not allowed.
 If you have your own dog, you must be 100% sure that they are sociable with other dogs and indicate this on your dog sitter profile.

-We know that it is important for your dog to socialise, but this isn't the time to play at being César Millán.
+We know that it is important for your dog to socialise, but this isn't the time to be César Millán and dog sitter doesn't mean canine educator.
 Their owner only wants you to care for their dog and show it love.
 Always tell the client about your own dogs´ character, it must be their decision and not yours if their animal is to live with other dogs.

 Remember that we are the alternative to dog kennels, as such, we offer exclusive care to every dog.